czifro/jsocket/README.md

 Current list of subclasses:

 - MessageSocket
+  - ObjectSocket (Inherits from MessageSocket, on separate branch, being tested)

 MessageSocket is a class wraps a Socket object and sends and receives strings, sample code: